Cyprus Investment Programme: Golden visa programme

-After the scraping of the Cyprus Investment Programme in 2020, the Government initiated a golden visa programme.
+After the scrapping of the Cyprus Investment Programme in 2020, the Government initiated a golden visa programme.
 It is a fast-track programme for third country nationals.
-This programme requires an investment of at least €300,000.
+This programme requires an investment of at least €300,000 plus 19% VAT on newbuilds, in an approved investment category.
 Until 2023 the Government issued 5,800 golden visas for investors.
 For the period 2014-2025, golden visas were given to 7,372 people, according to Makis Keravnos, Minister of Finance.
 The same law firms that previously advertised golden passports are now advertising golden visas.

 The Audit Office of Cyprus has cautioned that the system has issues since when they examined the files of 28 investors they discovered that 24 did not have live permanently in Cyprus.
 The spokesperson of the Audit Office, Marios Petrides, said in an interview that the investors are using the same tactics as previously with CIP, that is, they submitted a document of sale between two parties to the Government, they acquired the golden passport/visa, and then they cancelled the document.
 He additionally, reminded everyone of the European Commission's recommendations to avoid such programs, due to the inherent risks they entail.

 Subsequently, the Audit Office of Cyprus provided the Ministry of Interior with a report on the scheme, advising for corrections and suggesting even it's abolishment.
 The Ministry commended that they agree on the recommendations for stricter checks but they did not comment on a possible abolishment of the programme.
 Additionally to the Audit Office, Moneyval, a monitoring body of the Council of Europe, that focuses on money-laundering, also made relevant indications of the risk of abuse that existed due to the weaknesses of the programme.